112 (emergency telephone number)

 112 is a common emergency telephone number that can be dialed free of charge from most mobile telephones and, in some countries, fixed telephones in order to reach emergency services (ambulance, fire and rescue, police).

-112 is a part of the GSM standard and all GSM-compatible telephone handsets are able to dial 112 even when locked or, in some countries, with no SIM card present.
+112 is a part of the GSM standard, and all GSM-compatible telephone handsets are able to dial 112 even when locked or, in some countries, with no SIM card present.
 It is also the common emergency number in nearly all member states of the European Union as well as several other countries of Europe and the world.
 112 is often available alongside other numbers historically used in the given country to access emergency services.
-In some countries, calls to 112 are not connected directly but forwarded by the GSM network to local emergency numbers (e.g., 911 in North America, 999 in the United Kingdom and Hong Kong, and 000 in Australia).
+In some countries, calls to 112 are not connected directly but forwarded by the GSM network to local emergency numbers (e.g., 911 in North America, 999 in Hong Kong, and 000 in Australia).

 Origins

 A "cocaine alert" sign posted by GGD Amsterdam: the sign reminds people to "Call 112 for an ambulance."

 112 was first standardised as the pan-European number for emergency services following the adoption of recommendation by the European Conference of Postal and Telecommunications Administrations (CEPT) in 1976 and has since been enshrined a CEPT Decision ECC/DEC/(17)05.

 The European Emergency Number Association, founded in 1999, an organization of emergency services representatives and others, has campaigned for an efficient 112 service all over Europe on behalf of European citizens.
 EENA continues to promote awareness of 112 as a core element of its mission.

 This choice of number has been cited in logical terms as offering the following advantages: